25 Sep Where is our grace and compassion?

-This opinion column was written by Melanie Marsden, DVM, CVMA member, CVMA past president, and current District IX AVMA Board of Directors representative (Arizona, Colorado, Kansas, New Mexico, Oklahoma, and Utah).
+This column was written by Melanie Marsden, DVM, CVMA member, CVMA past president, and current District IX AVMA Board of Directors representative (Arizona, Colorado, Kansas, New Mexico, Oklahoma, and Utah).

 Dear friends and colleagues,

 It is safe to say that 2020 has been a year full of the unexpected.
 From COVID to weather to race to politics, its nothing short of crazy.
 There are so many ways that the pandemic has changed our world, geez where to even start that thought is dizzying!
 Honestly, I think some of them have been good, we were forced to slow down and be less “busy,” there has been more time with family, more meals together, more sourdough bread, more walks with the dogs.
 Most of us have lived in an time of relative peace with many creature comforts that the generations who came before us did not have, taking for granted our health and the health of our children, a safe & steady food supply, our ability to buy duct tape 24/7, our basic safety.
 The normal routine of our lives.
 So much of our normal is gone and whether we admit it to ourselves or not, it is freaking scary.

 How do dogs react to fear – some quiver and hide, some growl and grumble, some just lunge and bite without warning.
 Are we really that different?
 People react to uncertainty in different ways, some with patience and grace, some with fear masked as anger.
 Anyone who doesn’t live in a cave by themselves has seen and felt this first hand.
 I have observed that most reasonable people I know are just beat down and worn out.
 Tired of quarantine, tired of wearing masks, tired of the stores not having what we want, tired of all the assorted protests, tired of worrying about loved ones, tired of wondering what will happen…

 You name it, everyone is tired of something.